masicx/vs-git-logs-extension/README.md

 ## Extension Settings

 ![alt text](https://github.com/masicx/vs-git-logs-extension/raw/master/assets/image.png)

+1. Open generated CSV file: if this value is set, the generated CSV file will be opened.
+By default, it will be opened.

 1. Default author: if this value is set, the git logs will be filter by this value.
 If not, the logs will be generated for all the developers.

 1. Default since: this value is to help to fill the prompt.